ASHIK27445/Emergency-Hotline-Service/README.md

 # Emergency-Hotline-Service
 ## What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
-i. getElementById: selector type ID, select the first element with mataching id. ii. getElementsByClassName: HTML collection and selector type is Class name, selecting all the element with the matching class iii. querySelector: selector type is CSS selector which select first element that matching with selector iv. querySelectorAll: selector type is CSS selector (static nodeList) which select all element that matching with selector
+i. getElementById: selector type ID, select the first element with mataching id. <br>
+ii. getElementsByClassName: HTML collection and selector type is Class name, selecting all the element with the matching class <br>
+iii. querySelector: selector type is CSS selector which select first element that matching with selector <br>
+iv. querySelectorAll: selector type is CSS selector (static nodeList) which select all element that matching with selector

 ## How do you create and insert a new element into the DOM?